fspacheco/playground-UlMWyvCJ/lessons/lesson4.md

 /* strcpy(dest, src); */ /* Fatal: dest doesn't have enough space to hold all characters of src plus a NULL character */
 ```

-The destination character array doesn't have to initialized.
+The destination character array doesn't have to be initialized.
 It can be left uninitialized and can be passed to `strcpy`.
 Still, it must have enough space to hold the source array and a NULL character.

 ```C
 #define DEST_SIZE 40